 Sciacca is a sunny coastal town well known for its thermal springs, handpainted ceramics and , its beautiful beaches and its Carnival: one of the most colourful in Sicily.
 The Greeks from Selinunte already appreciated Sciacca as a thermal resort and the baths remained popular with the Romans, who gave Sciacca the name of “Thermae Selinuntinae”.
 The modern name derives from the Arabian As-Saggah, which means “cleft”, possibly because the town is located in a valley between two hills.
-In the middle ages Sciacca was fortified by the construction of walls with gates and towers and many of the monuments still visible today were built in the following centuries: Palazzo Steripinto is a 16th century building with a peculiar facade of pointed blocks similar to the Palazzo dei Diamanti in Ferrara and various buildings from the same period in Barcellona.
+In medieval times, Sciacca fortified itself with walls, gates, and bastions.
+The Mother Church, dedicated to Our Lady of Rescue (Maria SS. del Soccorso), is an imposing structure that embodies the city’s rich history.
+Although its origins are Norman, the church blends various architectural styles, from medieval and Renaissance elements to the Baroque facade, which remains unfinished.
+Besides the beautiful statue of the Madonna del Soccorso – beloved and highly celebrated patroness of the city – the Mother Church holds many precious works of art.
+It also houses the MUDIA–Diocesan Museum of Sciacca: a true treasure trove of sacred art spanning centuries.
+Throughout its millennia-long history, Sciacca was further enriched with monuments that still adorn the historic center, like the 16th-century Steripinto Palace.
+This building showcases a striking facade with faceted blocks, a rare design reminiscent of the Palazzo dei Diamanti in Ferrara and certain plateresque-style palaces in Barcelona.

 Sciacca: distance from Agrigento approx. 40km